Data Analytics

 Export the graph

-Clicking on the dropdown menu in the top right corner of the graph will allow you to export your graph to an Excel file or save it as a jpg, png, svg or a printable pdf.
+Click the dropdown menu in the top right corner of the graph to export it to an Excel file or save it as a JPG, PNG, SVG, or printable PDF.

 Export the tag data